 Tuberous sclerosis complex is a rare genetic disorder, a neurocutaneous syndrome that affects 1 in 10,000 people across the globe.
 Neurocutaneous syndromes cause tumors to develop, as well as seizures, brain development problems, and intellectual disabilities.
 TSC causes noncancerous tumors or lesions, also known as hamartomatous lesions and tubers, on or in almost every organ system and part of the body.

-An estimated 1 million people are living with TSC worldwide.
 The effects of TSC on different parts of the body vary greatly from person to person in severity and in symptoms.
 TSC usually presents in early infancy.
 Seizures known as infantile spasms usually present during the first year and can develop into other types of seizures over time.

 Tuberous sclerosis is a lifelong, chronic condition that currently has no cure.
 However, TSC is manageable.
 With early diagnosis and intervention, specialized health care, and frequent monitoring, people with TSC often live high quality, productive lives and have a normal life expectancy.